-It is recommended that the scale of the contestable funding for community waste minimisation projects and community clean ups is increased over to \$200k within the LTP, with a further review to be undertaken (and the potential for further increases to the contestable fund from available levy funding) once operating expenses are known.
+It is recommended that the scale of the contestable funding for community waste minimisation projects and community clean ups is increased to \$200k p.a. within the LTP, with a further review to be undertaken (and the potential for further increases to the contestable fund from available levy funding) once operating expenses are known.
 This could be funded from Waste Minimisation Fund income that comes from the Ministry for the Environment.